Wadern, Merzig-Wadern, Saarland, Germany

 WAR DIARY: 2nd Lieutenant Everitt: |

-War Accident Details: An excerpt from the 2nd.
+War Accident Details - Prisoner of war An excerpt from the 2nd.
 Bn War Diary which described the circumstances under which 2nd Lieut.
 P. A. J. Everitt failed to return from the patrol reads as follows: Sunday, January 7th.
 1940, 06:45hrs. a cold winter day with a snow-covered landscape.
 In accordance with the 2nd.
 Bn.
 Operatives Orders Lt.
 Everitt was sent out by daylight with his Patrol at 06:45 hrs in front of the LOHMUHL WOOD to cover a wiring party.
 Sunday, January 7th.
 1940, 11:00 hrs location: Waldwisse in northern France near the German border village in Biringen.
 The battalion Carrier Platoon, under Lt.
 Everitt, led part of his patrol unit to the top of the hill saying he was going to see what he could observe of the enemy and to make a sketch of what he saw.
 Sunday, January 7th.
 1940, 11:30 hrs location: Waldwisse in northern France near the German border village in Biringen.
 Lt.
 Everitt led his party over the crest of a hill towards the HELTENBACH to within sight of the enemy and going on alone, attempted with great determination to get near a German defense post.
 Determined to get ever closer to this enemy defensive position, Lt.
 Everitt hurried on, opening a considerable gap between himself and his men.
 Sunday, January 7th.
 1940, 12:15 hrs location: rail embankment between Waldwisse in France and Biringen in Germany German machine-guns opened fire, 15 rds of M. G. fire, Suddenly sweeping across the whole area and pinning the patrol to the ground.
 Lt.
 Everitt was hit and severely wounded the rest of the patrol pinned to the ground.
 Eventually, the patrol managed to return over the crest of the hill but without Lt.
 Everitt.
 Lt.
 Everitt, who had gone too far ahead of the patrol, had to be left behind.
 Lt.
-Everitt was captured by the German Wehrmacht and taken to the military hospital (Medical Services 179 - Field Hospital 179) in Weiskirchen.
+Everitt was captured by the German Wehrmacht (and taken to the military hospital Medical Services 179 - Field Hospital 179 in Weiskirchen alive).
 Monday, January 8th, 1940, during dawn: Waldwisse in northern France near the German border village in Biringen.
 A search was conducted to retrieve Lt.
 Everitt, signs in the snow indicated that he was wounded in a position about 150 to 200 yds from WALDWISSE Sta. but he was nowhere found.
 Later it was learned from the enemy broadcast station that he is alive but severely wounded and taken in by the Germans.
 Tuesday, January 9th, 1940, Medical Services 179 - Field Hospital 179 in Weiskirchen Germany.
 In spite of every medical attention, he died of loss of blood on the 9th of January 1940.
 2nd.
 Lieutenant was buried with full military honors by the 79th Infanterie Division in Weiskirchen War Cemetery. |

-2nd Grave site: |
+2nd Grave site: Reinterred June 11, 1948 |

-Final resting place: |
+Historical Info Final resting place: |

 |